UX and ROI: 5 ways user experience’s impact can be measured

 Investing in UX can help us to identify potential inefficiencies and issues in the early stages of development.
 This way, budget, and resources are maximized by avoiding those annoying, all-too-common delays that jeopardize on-time launches and end up leaving everybody unsatisfied.
 On the other hand, UX positively impacts the post-release phase of a product by adding value to the consumer experience, improving retention, credibility, and loyalty.

-Take a look at the 5 ways in which UX can empower your ROI:
+Take a look at the 5 ways in which strategic design thinking can empower your ROI:

 1. Reducing Redesign: Communication between all parties involved is key for that smooth process we all hope for at the beginning, in which everybody feels heard and valued - and ultimately satisfied.
 With their overall perspective of a project and a deep understanding of its goals, the role of UX designers is to align the views and desires of all the stakeholders from the beginning.
 This way, essential fixes can be made early in the design life cycle, reducing design changes to the minimum.